Flow-IPC 1.0.2

 Let's discuss opening channels from within an IPC context (Session

-). learn how to set up your first process-to-process session, from which it is easy to create communication channels.
+).
 (Or go back to preceding page: Sessions: Setting Up an IPC Context.
 These two pages are interconnected, as in this context, no pun intended, one uses a Session

 as a source of channel(s).)